W4GFO/TimeTracking/README.md

 The above file's naming convention must be exact

 Now, all those crazy numbers and values you see that Firebase is presenting, place those values into your .env.local file.
-Below is an example of what you .env.local file might look like (NOTICE - No quotes anywhere).
+Below is an example of what your .env.local file might look like (NOTICE - No quotes anywhere).

 Also, the naming convention is critical!
 The environment variable's name MUST start with "REACT_APP_" followed by whatever you want - otherwise the variables won't get read in by the environment.